 The Research Base: Embodied Cognition Meets Metacognition

-Embodied cognition suggests thinking uses the body (Lakoff & Johnson, 1999).
-Metacognitive theory explores how learners think about their own thinking (Flavell, 1979).
-Tactile metacognition combines these ideas (Gallace & Spence, 2014).
-It explores how touch influences a learner's self-awareness of cognition.
+Embodied cognition suggests that thinking uses the body (Lakoff & Johnson, 1999).
+Metacognitive theory looks at how learners think about their own thinking (Flavell, 1979).
+Tactile metacognition brings these ideas together (Gallace & Spence, 2014).
+It asks how touch shapes a learner's awareness of their own thinking.

 Skulmowski and Rey (2018) found two key parts of embodied learning.
 These are bodily engagement and task integration.
 Research shows strong learning when both are high (Skulmowski & Rey, 2018).